4th Annual Rakers Classic

-All proceeds benefit the Miller Lab, which is dedicated to understanding neurodegenerative diseases such as ALS and dementias in order to develop new, effective, and safe treatments.
+All proceeds benefit the Miller Lab at Washington University, which is dedicated to understanding neurodegenerative diseases such as ALS and dementia in order to develop new, effective, and safe treatments.
 We wish to express our sincere gratitude to the many sponsors, participants, and supporters who made it a great day.
-We hope to see you again next year!

 When everyone learned about Lyle’s diagnosis, the leadership team began to explore how they could help in fighting the ALS disease.
 We all know that ALS, also known as Lou Gehrig’s Disease, currently has no cure.
 But what many do not know is that some of the most renowned ALS research is being done by the Miller Lab at Washington University School of Medicine in St. Louis.